 - Judicial Reforms- When Feroz took over the regime, the judicial system was brutal and rude.
 The stories of accused men being executed in fire and water ordeals, death penalties, and severing of limbs were common.
 As Feroz ascended to the throne, he demolished the torture and abuse.
 He also lightened the penal code in the favour of normal people.

 - Agrarian Reforms- During Muhammad’s reign, the state granted the Sondhar loan which was waived by Firoz.
 Approximately two crore currency was noted off.
 Canals were constructed for irrigation purposes, while superior crops were promoted.
-An irrigation fee called as Haqq-i-Sharab was imposed on peasants who used the water from such canals.
+An irrigation fee called Haqq-i-Sharab was imposed on peasants who used the water from such canals.
 This tax was imposed at a 10% of output rate.
 Fresh agricultural technology and new seed development were tested on pilot farms, which are small-scale expansion farms.

 - Canal System- In 1355, Firuz built a Double System of Canals.
 It stretched from the Yamuna to the Sutlej.
 This supported the just-founded city of Hissar-i-Firoza.

-Taxes Imposed Under Firoz Tughlaq
+Taxes Imposed under Firoz Tughlaq

 - The Tughlaq dynasty was ruled by Sultan Firoz Tughlaq.
 In this period, he abolished the 21 miscellaneous asses and abwabs that were in place.